CaseIntel Insights

 What is redundancy?

-A genuine redundancy usually falls into one of a few categories:
+A genuine redundancy usually falls into one of these categories:

 Reduced need for work